michellemx-lai/profit-optimization/README.md

 16. The number of shoes produced is not an integer number, in order to adhere to the linear program

 # Files (.mod, .dat, .run, .out)
-The model created to maximize the WARP shoe company’s profit makes use of four types of files.
+The model created to maximize the company’s profit makes use of four types of files.
 These files are the data file (.dat), the module file (.mod), the executable file (.run), and the compiled executable file (.out).

 The purpose of the data file is to access the data provided for this project, as well as the SQL queries used to filter the data.
 In order to analyse the objective function, Microsoft Access was used to view the data provided.
 Next, queries were designed in order to read in the tables (for use in other files).
 Additionally, SQL queries were used to perform calculations on our data for use in answering the questions below.
 An example of one of these SQL queries is the query used to calculate the demand for February 2006.